Blog

 How can you help your peers to embrace the change?

-Our profession is constantly evolving; therefore, it demands a non-stop learning process.
-Embracing the change is not optional in our software industry.
+Our software profession is constantly evolving; it demands a non-stop learning process.
+We must embrace the change in our industry.

 read more